Societe Generale lifts Bristol-Myers Squibb Co. [BMY] price estimate. Who else is bullish?

 Sponsored

-Bristol Myers Squibb (NYSE: BMY) and 2seventy bio, Inc. (Nasdaq: TSVT) today announced that the U.S. Food and Drug Administration (FDA) Oncologic Drugs Advisory Committee (ODAC) voted positively (8-3) that Abecma (idecabtagene vicleucel) demonstrated a favorable benefit/risk profile for patients with triple-class exposed relapsed or refractory multiple myeloma based on results from the pivotal Phase 3 KarMMa-3 study, including the key secondary endpoint of overall survival.
-The recommendation from the ODAC will be considered by the FDA during its ongoing review of the supplemental Biologics License Application (sBLA) for Abecma for this patient population.
-The FDA has not yet assigned a new target action date for review of the sBLA.
+Approval reinforces Bristol Myers Squibb’s commitment to bring the transformative potential of cell therapy into earlier lines of treatment.

-The stocks have a year to date performance of 2.01 percent and weekly performance of -2.70 percent.
-The stock has been moved at -12.02 percent over the last six months.
-The stock has performed 7.06 percent around the most recent 30 days and changed 0.93 percent over the most recent 3-months.
+Bristol-Myers Squibb Co. stock has also loss -0.78% of its value over the past 7 days.
+However, BMY stock has inclined by 1.90% in the 3 months of the year.
+Over the past six months meanwhile, it has lost -12.10% and gained 1.21% year-on date.

-If compared to the average trading volume of 15.66M shares, BMY reached to a volume of 123496835 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for BMY stock reached $105.01 billion, with 2.02 billion shares outstanding and 2.02 billion shares in the current float.
+Compared to the average trading volume of 16.97M shares, BMY reached a trading volume of 11715147 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Here’s what leading stock market gurus have to say about Bristol-Myers Squibb Co.
 [BMY]: